MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Install **.NET Framework 4.5** or higher.

-- Import both the **Management Pack for Windows Server Operating System** and the **Management Pack for UNIX and Linux Operating Systems**
+- Import both the **Management Pack for Windows Server Operating System** and the **Management Pack for UNIX and Linux Operating Systems**.

-- Remove overrides for the **SQL on Windows: Discover Installation Source (seed)** discovery when upgrading Management Pack for SQL Server 2017+ to the current one
+- Remove overrides for the **SQL on Windows: Discover Installation Source (seed)** discovery when upgrading Management Pack for SQL Server 2017+ to the current one.

 - Enable the **Allow log on locally** security policy for the domain account that is used as an action account.

-- Enable the **Agent Proxy** option on each agent to allow agents to forward data to the Management Server.
+- Enable the **Agent Proxy** option on each agent to allow agents to forward data to Management Servers.

   This option should be enabled in cases when the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.

-- Enable and run SQL Server Browser for [Agentless Monitoring](./ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode.
+- Enable and run SQL Server Browser for [agentless monitoring](./ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode.

 - Remove the Microsoft SQL Server 2017+ Integration Services on Window management pack before importing this management pack.

   Management pack for SQL Server 2017+ Integration Services cannot be upgraded and has to be removed before importing this management pack.

-- Grant the **Author set of privileges** on SCOM SDK
+- Grant the **Author set of privileges** on SCOM SDK.

   This management pack requires an author set of privileges to create a management pack for storing overrides.
 If the default action account does not have these privileges, create a new account and map this account to the Microsoft SQL Server Run As Profile.